GUTC Leaders Fellowship Program

 An important part of expanding funding for trans and gender nonconforming communities is shifting philanthropic culture to be more inclusive and supportive of trans and gender nonconforming people within the sector.

-One major goal of GUTC is to develop trans leadership in philanthropy.
-We hope to support, increase, and diversify the number of trans people working in philanthropy.
-While the number of trans-identified people employed within the philanthropic sector has been steadily increasing, trans-specific professional development opportunities are lacking.
+One major goal of Grantmakers United for Trans Communities (GUTC) is to develop trans leadership in philanthropy.
+We hope to support, diversify, and ultimately increase the number of trans people working in philanthropy.
+While the number of trans-identified people employed within the philanthropic sector has been increasing, trans-specific professional development opportunities are lacking.

-There is no fee to participate.
+There is no fee to participate